To select a museum, click “Details/Reserve”, then select which Pass to reserve.

 Pass Benefits

-Present the pass for admission at the Welcome Kiosk at The Fells.
-During off hours if the Kiosk is unattended put the form into the Admission Box.
+Present the pass at the Welcome Kiosk at The Fells.
+If the Kiosk is unattended, put the form into the Admission Box.

--- The pass is not valid for programs or events for which an additional fee applies including the Fairy Festival, Hay Day,and Christmas at The Fells. --
+The pass is NOT valid for programs or events for which an additional fee applies including the Fairy Festival, Hay Day, and/or Christmas at The Fells.

 In the winter, the pass only provides admission to the grounds.